shravankumar147/Gogul09.github.io/_posts/physical_design/programming/2019-05-26-python-for-asic-design.md

 Apart from the hypes that machine learning (ML) and deep learning (DL) have created in the recent years, still VLSI domain isn't deeply affected by ML or DL.
 This is because, VLSI industry is so complex because of conflicting goals to optimize hardware designs for timing, power and area with lesser time to market.

-This is the definitely the time to use ML or DL in hardware design, particularly creating ML models for smaller tasks in a bigger design flow.
+This is definitely the time to use ML or DL in hardware design, particularly creating ML models for smaller tasks in a bigger design flow.
 I have documented some of the current research papers and articles related to using ML or DL in VLSI chip design [here](https://gogul09.github.io/hardware/research-papers-vlsi-ml){:target="_blank"}.

-But, for a beginner who is interested to use ML or DL in hardware design, below are the python libraries need to get started.
+But, for a beginner who is interested to use ML or DL in hardware design, below are the python libraries needed to get started.

 **Scientific Computing Stack**
 * [NumPy](https://www.numpy.org/){:target="_blank"}